Donate Newsletter

 Holocaust Memorial Day (HMD) is an opportunity to come together to learn, remember and take action to create the better future we want, a better future where people are not suffering prejudice or persecution because of their faith, ethnicity, or other characteristics.
 One way to engage your community with HMD is by using survivor experiences from the Holocaust, Nazi persecution of other groups, the genocide in Darfur and more recent genocides recognised by the UK government to educate in a meaningful and empathetic way.

-1. Hold a listening circle where you read a survivor’s life story
+1. Hold a listening circle where you read a survivor’s testimony

 The theme for HMD 2025 is For a Better Future.
 Life stories can be powerful tools for listening circles, discussions, and talks around this topic; by reflecting on the impact of persecution and discrimination, drawing parallels between experiences, and sharing personal narratives, we can engage in meaningful conversations.
 These discussions support groups learning about the past, empathising more with people today, and applying what they have learnt to build a better future.
 These conversations can be relevant for all organisations.
 For classrooms, our lesson plan on persecution and discrimination can support further engagement whilst using life stories in an accessible way.